Shiitake has an intense savory taste and a meaty texture. It’s a versatile fungus that’s excellent in stir-fries, soups, grilled, or fried.

 Due to its wide popularity, you may find it in regular supermarkets and farmers markets.
 If not, check your local Asian and Japanese grocery store.

 How To Store

 Cover the mushrooms with damp paper towels to prevent them from drying out, and store them in the refrigerator.
 They should last for two weeks.

-Besides serving as a tasty addition to your dishes, shiitake provide various health benefits.
+Besides serving as a tasty addition to your dishes, shiitake provides various health benefits.
 They’re low in calories and contain similar amino acids to red meat; hence, they are an excellent meat substitute when cooked with vegetables.
-The compounds in shiitake may help fight cancer, boost immunity, reduce inflammation, lower high blood pressure, and support heart health.
+The compounds may help fight cancer, boost immunity, reduce inflammation, lower high blood pressure, and support heart health.

-In addition, studies have found that shiitake may help lower cholesterol levels.
+In addition, studies have found that it may help lower cholesterol levels.
 Researchers found that rats who consumed shiitake mushrooms daily had less fat in their livers and lower cholesterol levels overall.